How do I get started?

 Do you offer virtual training?

 Yes.
-I offer virtual training for private sessions.
-I also have a virtual Intro to Nose Work course available for anyone who prefers to train at home.
+We have a virtual Intro to Nose Work course available for anyone who prefers to train at home or can’t find an in-person class that works with their schedule.

 What is your training philosophy?

-I believe in using humane, force-free methods of training that promote a lasting bond between you and your dog that’s based on respect—not fear.
-This means I won’t use pain, fear, or intimidation to change your dog’s behavior.
-Force-free positive reinforcement training is proven to be effective for dogs and makes the process more fun for their people, too
+We believe in using humane, force-free methods of training that promote a lasting bond between you and your dog that’s based on respect—not fear.
+This means we won’t use pain, fear, or intimidation to change your dog’s behavior.
+Force-free positive reinforcement training is proven to be effective for dogs and makes the process more fun for their people, too.
+Click here to learn more about our training methods.

 Do you offer classes for reactive dogs?

 Yes.
-I’ve had great success using force-free positive reinforcement training to build confidence and social skills in reactive dogs.
-In-person training works best, but depending on your dog, virtual options may be available.
+We’ve had great success using force-free positive reinforcement training to build confidence and social skills in reactive dogs in our Done-For-You Day Training Package.

-I also offer a group class called Control Unleashed that allows you to train your dog to slowly adapt to the presence of other dogs, in a controlled, step-by-step manner that is both safe and fun.
-If you think this might be a good fit for your dog, click here to schedule a discovery call with me.
+We also offer a group class called Control Unleashed that allows you to train your dog to slowly adapt to the presence of other dogs, in a controlled, step-by-step manner that is both safe and fun.
+If you think this might be a good fit for your dog, click here to schedule a discovery call with us.

 Do you offer a guarantee?